kaihg/one-max/README.md

 1. Implement the exhaustion search.
 2. You can control the size of N with "Main.class es ${N}"
 3. Build the prototype of a framework.

+### Hill Climbing ans Simulation Annealing (2018/3/17)
+1. Implement the hill climbing and simulation annealing model.
+2. Add repeat property.
+It will run model times, and return the best one.
+3. Add test.